mikedilger/sarek/README.md

   any unsafe code.
 * Types use rust-friendly snake case naming.
 In many cases, these are bit-for-bit with the C types and memory is simply transmuted (a compiler sugar no-op).
-However in some cases the data is modified to be more rust friendly (for example: String) or to save memory (for exaple, a bit vector may be used rather than a long struct of many 32-bit boolean fields).
+However in some cases the data is modified to be more rust friendly (for example: Vec<u8> instead of null-terminated strings).
-* Some functions are re-organized as methods of objects where it is logical to do so.
+* Functions are mostly organized as methods of objects where it is logical to do so.
 * Names are sometimes changed, usually shortened, especially where methods would be repeating the name of the object they are called on.
 * Fields which cannot be otherwise are, where possible, hidden from you (e.g. the sType fields,